VetoProjects/supersaw/README.md

 if you want to run a local copy (or the server is down), clone the repo, run `npm install` and `grunt` (if you want non-minified js) or `grunt prod` (if you want slightly speedier minified js) and you're good to go.
 The server should live in `localhost:8000`.
 Enjoy!

+**Note:** For using a controller, you have to enable the MIDI API manually for now.
+It will be enabled by default in the next release of Chrome.
+[Here](http://stackoverflow.com/a/21821208/2366322) is a concise answer on how to enable it yourself.

 ## For tinkerers